2012 Iraq emo killings: Aftermath and responsibility for the murders

-Aftermath

-In May 2012 as a result of the emo killings, according to the International Gay and Lesbian Human Rights Commission, the Dutch government "expanded" its asylum policy towards LGBT Iraqis.

-The U.S. State department's 2013 Country Reports on Human Rights Practices for Iraq reported that in 2013, Iraq's Council of Ministers established an inter-ministerial committee that issued a statement saying LGBT people are "no different" from others, and that established a charter to describe the baseline protection owed to them.
+As a result of the emo killings, the International Gay and Lesbian Human Rights Commission joined Human Rights Watch and Amnesty International in March 2012 to call on Iraqi authorities to investigate the killings, saying they are the work of paramilitary groups and the police, including groups such as the Mahdi Army, created in 2003 by Shia cleric Muqtada al-Sadr.
+The Dutch government stated that it "expanded" its asylum policy towards LGBTQ Iraqis in May 2012.
+The U.S. State Department's 2013 Country Reports on Human Rights Practices for Iraq reported that in 2013, Iraq's Council of Ministers established an inter-ministerial committee that issued a statement saying LGBTQ people are "no different" from others, and that established a charter to describe the baseline protection owed to them.

-Context

-Israeli intelligence analyst Daniel Brode claims the murders are part of an overall shift inside the Iraqi Shiite-Arab population towards becoming "more religious, more conservative and more assertive," with the goal of consolidating its own power by creating a "fundamentalist Shiite government."